TheLab-ms/website-makers/pages/legal/Bylaws.md

 The Public Relations Officer role is tied to the Vice President board of director position.
 See that positions details for an explanation of duties.

+#### 6.5.6 Fundraising Coordinator

+The Fundraising Coordinator´s primary responsibilities are to manage all fundraising activities and projects.
+Working with other officers and directors as well as project leaders to provide a coordinated effort towards fundraising.

+#### 6.5.7 Facility Coordinator

+The Facility Coordinator´s primary responsibilities are to manage all tasks regarding to the maintenance, upkeep, and physical security of our facilities.
+Working with other officers and directors as to provide a coordinated effort towards maintaining our facilities.

 ### 6.6 Expiration of Term